MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/administration/federation-certificate-with-thumbprint-not-found.md

 ## Symptoms

-Consider the following scenario in a hybrid deployment of on-premises Exchange Server and Exchange Online in Office 365:
+Consider the following scenario in a hybrid deployment of on-premises Exchange Server and Exchange Online in Microsoft 365:

 - The current certificate that was created for the federation trust on the hybrid server is unintentionally deleted.
 - The current certificate must be replaced for the trust to work correctly.